 The Venturi is the air passage through the Carburetor.
 When air moves through a Venturi a partial vacuum is created.
 The strength of the vacuum varies proportionately to the amount of air flowing through the Venturi.
 When a constant volume of gasoline is connected to the Venturi, the vacuum created by the Venturi will draw an amount of gasoline proportional to the air flow past the Venturi and disperse the gasoline in the airflow.
-This arrangement allows the Carburetor to always supply the correct ration of fuel and air to the engine.
+This arrangement allows the carburetor to always supply the correct ration of fuel and air to the engine.

 The Metering Chamber maintains a constant volume of gasoline for the Venturi and prevents gasoline from leaking out through the Carburetor should the machine be overturned.
-As gasoline enters and begins to fill the Metering Chamber, it presses out on the Metering Diaphragm allowing the spring under the Metering Lever to push out on the lever closing the Inlet Needle Valve.
+As gasoline enters and begins to fill the Metering Chamber it presses out on the Metering Diaphragm allowing the spring under the Metering Lever to push out on the lever closing the Inlet Needle Valve.
 When the air flowing through the Venturi draws gasoline from the Metering Chamber, the Metering Diaphragm moves in pressing in the Metering Lever and opening the Inlet Needle Valve, thereby allowing the metering Chamber to fill with gasoline again.
-When the engine is not running, vacuum is not created in the Venturi to move the Metering Diaphragm so the Metering Diaphragm does not move in and out.
-In this condition the spring beneath the Metering Lever holds the Inlet Needle Valve closed preventing gasoline from leaking through the Carburetor if the machine is overturned.
+When the engine is not running, vacuum is not created in the Venturi to move the Metering Diaphragm so the Metering Lever holds the Inlet Needle Valve closed preventing gasoline from leaking through the Carburetor if the machine is overturned.

-The purpose of the Internal Fuel Pump is to deliver the gasoline to the Carburetor and be capable of delivering at least the maximum amount of gasoline the Pulse Jet Engine would ever require.
-The Fuel Pump Diaphragm is driven by the alternating positive and negative air pressure from the engine's intake-explosion-discharge cycle.
-Movements of the Pump Diaphragm draw gasoline through a series of check-valves and push the gasoline toward the Metering Chamber.
+The purpose of the Internal Fuel Pump is to deliver the gasoline to the Carburetor and be capable of delivering the maximum amount of gasoline the Pulse Jet Engine would ever require.
+The Fuel Pump Diaphragm is driven by the alternating positive and negative air pressure from the engine's intake-explosiondischarge cycle.
+Movements Pump Diaphragm draw gasoline through a series of check-valves and push the gasoline toward the Metering Chamber.

-The Fuel Needle fine tunes the fuel-air mixture allowing for small differences in engines and Venturis.
+The Fuel Needle fine tunes the fuel-air mixture allowing for small differences in engines and performance.